The Shadows: Later career

-In December 2004, each of the then-current members of the Shadows was appointed an Officer of the Order of the British Empire (OBE), but Marvin declined.
+In December 2004, each of the then-current members of the Shadows was offered an appointment as an Officer of the Order of the British Empire (OBE), but Marvin declined.

 The group reformed in 2004 for a farewell tour, and recorded "Life Story" (written by Lordan) to accompany a hits package of the same name which featured 1980s re-recordings of all their 1960s and 1970s hits.
 This opportunity to see Marvin, Welch and Bennett, joined on keyboards by Cliff Hall and on bass by Mark Griffiths, was successful enough that they extended the tour to continental Europe in 2005.
 The line-up was almost the same, except that Warren Bennett, son of Brian played the keyboards instead of Hall.

 Marvin, Welch and Bennett appeared together as special guests at Marty Wilde's 50th anniversary concert at the London Palladium on 27 May 2007, performing "Move It" with Wilde on vocals.
 The concert also featured former Shadows Jet Harris and Brian Locking.

 On 11 December 2008, Richard and the Shadows performed at the Royal Variety Performance, at the same time announcing their forthcoming 50th anniversary tour.
 The tour began in September 2009 with 36 shows throughout the UK and continental Europe, extending in 2010 to Australia, New Zealand and South Africa.
 A 'final reunion' of Cliff and the Shadows was performed in the O2 Arena in London in November 2009.
 This performance is now available in the DVD The Final Reunion.
 A new studio based album, Reunited, featuring mostly rerecorded versions of their own hits, reached number four in the UK Albums Chart in 2009.
 "Singing the Blues", the first "Cliff Richard and the Shadows" single for 40 years, reached number 40 in the UK Singles Chart, and is Richard's most recent top 40 hit.
 The Final Tour was put on Blu-ray format by Eagle Records in 2010.

 Welch, Bennett, Mark Griffiths and Warren Bennett performed two Shadows hits ("Apache" and "Wonderful Land") at Albert Lee's 70th birthday concerts at Cadogan Hall, London, on 1 and 2 March 2014, Lee playing with them on lead guitar.
 The Shadows recorded an interpretation of John Barry's "The Appointment" for the 2015 Brian Bennett album Shadowing John Barry.
 Rumours circled in late 2016 about a reunion and a tour with Richard, but this did not occur.

 On 1 May 2020, BBC4 showed The Shadows at Sixty, a documentary looking back at their success as they celebrated the 60th anniversary of their first No 1 hit, "Apache".
 Marvin, Welch and Bennett all gave interviews and the programme included some previously unseen footage from their early days.
-Marvin, Welch, and Bennett performed a new version of “Apache,” without bass and percussion, for use in the documentary.
+Marvin, Welch, and Bennett performed a new version of "Apache", without bass and percussion, for use in the documentary.

 On 17 December 2022, BBC2 showed Cliff at Christmas, with Welch and Bennett appearing as guests performing "Move It".